basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/dt-fetch.md

 }
 ```

+If the `include_context` option is specified, an opaque "context" value will be returned along with the user-readable data.
+When sending an update request, the client should send this context as well, just as one would send a [[vclock|Vector Clocks]] for standard KV updates.

+The type of the Data Type is specified in the `type` field, and must be one of the three possible values of the `DataType` enum (`COUNTER`, `SET`, or `MAP`).

-The current value of the Data Type is contained in the `value` field, which contains a `DtValue` message, which will have the following structure:
+The current value of the Data Type is contained in the `value` field, which itself contains a `DtValue` message.
+This message will have the following structure:

 ```protobuf
 message DtValue {